cjhosken/NCCARenderFarmTools/README.md

 5. Public Announcements

+## Bugs

+When deleting large folders, the application takes a while to count the number of files.
+If a user spam clicks during this process, the application crashes.

 ## Known Limitations
 At the current moment, Qt (and c++) is not behaving correctly on the RedHat machines in the NCCA lab.
 There seems to be a problem with cstdio and stdio in the gcc-toolset.